david-martin/proposals/push/ups_integration_with_openshift.md

 Push Variant credentials will be stored in OpenShift as a Secret.
 The Secret will have:

-* a label to identify it as storing Variant credentials
+* a label to identify it as storing Variant credentials `variant: true`
-* an annotation to link to a specific Mobile Client `aerogear.org/mobile-client-id`
+* a label to link to a specific Mobile Client `mobileClient`
 * an annotation to store the ID of the Variant in UPS `aerogear.org/variant-id`
 * an annotation to store the Variant config from UPS `aerogear.org/variant-config-json`
 * a generated name in the format `variant-<variant-type>-<timestamp>`